andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 - `public int getPartCount()` - returns the number of parts representing the caret
 - `public Rectangle2D getPartAt(int index)` - returns the geometry of the part at the specified index

+Note: `CaretInfo.getPartAt()` may return a more complex object (`CaretLineInfo`) instead, to support future extension such as direction of text at each caret, and other information.

 ## Future Additions